Postpartum thyroiditis

-Postpartum thyroiditis refers to thyroid dysfunction occurring in the first 12 months after pregnancy and may involve hyperthyroidism, hypothyroidism or the two sequentially.
-According to the National Institute of Health, postpartum thyroiditis affects about 8% of pregnancies.
-There are, however, different rates reported globally.
-This is likely due to the differing amounts of average postpartum follow times around the world, and due to humans' own innate differences.
-For example, in Bangkok, Thailand the rate is 1.1%, but in Brazil it is 13.3%.
-The first phase is typically hyperthyroidism.
-Then, the thyroid either returns to normal or a woman develops hypothyroidism.
-Of those women who experience hypothyroidism associated with postpartum thyroiditis, one in five will develop permanent hypothyroidism requiring lifelong treatment.
+Postpartum thyroiditis is a type of thyroiditis, inflammation of the thyroid, occurring in the first 12 months after pregnancy and typically involves hyperthyroidism followed by hypothyroidism which is most often temporary.

-Postpartum thyroiditis is believed to result from the modifications to the immune system necessary in pregnancy, and histologically is a subacute lymphocytic thyroiditis.
-The process is normally self-limiting, but when conventional antibodies are found there is a high chance of this proceeding to permanent hypothyroidism.
-Postpartum thyroiditis is a member of the group of thyroiditis conditions known as resolving thyroiditis.
+Postpartum thyroiditis is believed to result from the modifications to the immune system necessary in pregnancy, and histologically is the same as subacute lymphocytic thyroiditis also called silent thyroiditis or painless thyroiditis, a form of subacute thyroiditis.
+The process is normally self-limiting, but when thyroid antibodies are found there is a high chance of this proceeding to permanent hypothyroidism.

 Signs and symptoms

 The initial phase of hyperthyroid symptoms occurs transiently about two to six months postpartum.
 Typical symptoms include irritability, nervousness, palpitations, and heat intolerance.
 Hormonal disturbances during this phase tend to occur with lower intensity compared with the hypothyroid phase.
 As a result, the hyperthyroid phase may pass undetected.
 The second phase of hypothyroid symptoms is also transient and can occur anytime within the three- to twelve-month period postpartum.
 Women in this phase experience low energy, poor memory, impaired concentration, carelessness, dry skin, cold intolerance, and general aches and pains.
 After one year postpartum, euthyroid function resumes.
 Any case with hypothyroid symptoms extending beyond one year postpartum is not considered postpartum thyroiditis.

 Women who test positive for thyroid antibodies may be at increased risk of developing symptoms associated with postpartum depression than women without thyroid antibodies.